A Short and General Duality Proof for Wasserstein Distributionally Robust Optimization: Introduction

+A central question of interest is developing the dual problem for \eqref{problem}.
+In this paper, we present a novel proof that yields results held in more general settings than those found in the literature.
+Assuming the interchangeability principle --- a condition inherent in existing results --- our proof is significantly shorter.
+The key idea is to view the robust loss as a function of the radius of the uncertainty set and then apply the Legendre transform to it twice.
+The concavity of the robust loss enables us to establish strong duality directly through the Legendre transformation.
+Compared to existing duality proofs that relied on convexity duality in conic programming \citep{esfahani2018data,zhao2018data,zhen2021mathematical} or vector spaces \citep{blanchet2019quantifying}, our proof only uses one-dimensional convex analysis.
+For detailed comparisons, we refer to Table \ref{tab:compare} and the discussion following Theorem \ref{thm}.
+Furthermore, we explore the interchangeability principle in depth and provide an equivalent condition, which has a strong connection to the measurable projection theorem and the measurable selection theorem.
+As a result, establishing the duality boils down to verifying the measurability conditions, which have been studied in broader settings.
+To showcase its potential applications, we develop duality results for distributionally robust Markov decision processes, distributionally robust multistage stochastic programming, infinity-Wasserstein distributionally robust optimization, risk-averse optimization, and globalized distributionally robust counterpart.

 The remainder of this paper is structured as follows.
 In Section \ref{sec:main}, we present our main proof.
-The key technique of our proof is to view the robust loss as a function of the radius of the uncertainty set and then apply the Legendre transform to it twice.
-The concavity of the robust loss enables us to establish strong duality directly through the Legendre transformation.
-This is valid when (and only when) a certain interchangeability principle is satisfied.
-In Section \ref{sec:interchangeability}, we delve into this condition and provide an equivalent condition, which has a strong connection to the measurable projection theorem and the measurable selection theorem.
-In Section \ref{sec:extensions}, we extend our results to other problems, including infinity-Wasserstein distributionally robust optimization, risk-averse optimization, and the globalized distributionally robust counterparts.
+In Section \ref{sec:interchangeability}, we provide a verification result of the interchangeability principle.
+We provide several examples in Section \ref{eg:generality} and extend our results to other distributional robust problems in Section \ref{sec:extensions}.
 Finally, we conclude the paper in Section \ref{sec:conclusion}.